Angelo K. Tsakopoulos: Early life and career

-Tsakopoulos' daughter, Eleni Kounalakis, served as president of AKT Development.
-She served as United States Ambassador to Hungary from 2010 to 2013 and is the Lieutenant Governor of California.
-His other daughter, Chrysa (Chrysanthy Panagiota) Tsakopoulos, married George Demos, a former United States Securities and Exchange Commission prosecutor and Congressional candidate.
-His son, Kyriakos Tsakopoulos, is the current president and CEO of AKT Development and a former alumni trustee of Columbia University.
+Tsakopoulos' daughter, Eleni Kounalakis, was president of AKT Development until 2010.
+She is married to journalist and scholar Markos Kounalakis.
+Eleni served as United States Ambassador to Hungary from 2010 to 2013 and is the Lieutenant Governor of California.
+Angelo's daughter, Chrysa Tsakopoulos, is married to George Demos, a former United States Securities and Exchange Commission prosecutor and Congressional candidate.
+Angelo's son, Kyriakos Tsakopoulos, is the current co-chairman and president of AKT Development and a former alumni trustee of Columbia University.

-Angelo and Eleni provided uncoordinated financial support to Phil Angelides election via a nominally independent organization.
+In 2006, Angelo and Eleni provided uncoordinated financial support via a nominally independent organization for then-California State Treasurer Phil Angelides in his unsuccessful campaign for Governor of California.

+In 2015, Angelo and his wife Sofia donated nearly 33 acres of vacant land valued at more than $10 million to San Francisco-based Dignity Health to increase access to health care services in the greater Sacramento area.

 Clean Water Act violation

 Tsakopoulos was fined by the United States Environmental Protection Agency for a violation of the Clean Water Act.
 Tsakopoulos sued the government and was able to bring his case to the U.S. Supreme Court, though the Court ruled against him.

 "The case grew out of Tsakopoulos' preparations to subdivide part of the 8,350 acre Borden Ranch into apple orchards and vineyards.
 He used a method of soil preparation called deep plowing or deep ripping to loosen the clay subsurface of nearly 1,000 acre so that the roots of deep-growing trees and vines could penetrate.
 During the course of that work, about 2 acre of wetlands also were plowed, although to lesser depths."..."But Tsakopoulos argued that normal farming practices, including deep plowing, were excluded specifically from the Clean Water Act."

 "The government said that was true only if the plowing did not change the character of the farmland."

-Justice Anthony Kennedy had to recuse himself from the case because of his acquaintance with Tsakopoulos and only eight justices were left deciding the case.
-The ruling turned out to be a 4–4 tie.
-Because of the tie, the ruling against Tsakopoulos by the 9th Circuit Court of Appeals was automatically affirmed.
+Justice Anthony Kennedy recused himself from the case because of his acquaintance with Tsakopoulos, leaving only eight justices to decide the matter.
+The voted ended in a 4–4 tie.
+As such, the ruling against Tsakopoulos by the 9th Circuit Court of Appeals was automatically affirmed.